ramit21/angular5-poc/README.md

 There are two categories of pipes: pure and impure.
 By default pipes are pure.

-A pure pipe is either a change to a primitive input value (String, Number, Boolean, Symbol) or a changed object reference (Date, Array, Function, Object).
-Angular ignores changes within (composite) objects.
-It won't call a pure pipe if you change an input month, add to an input array, or update an input object property.
+A pure pipe is only called when Angular detects a change in the value or the parameters passed to a pipe.

-On the other hand, Angular executes an impure pipe during every component change detection cycle.
-An impure pipe is called often, as often as every keystroke or mouse-move.
+An impure pipe is called for every change detection cycle no matter whether the value or parameter(s) changes.
+These changes inlcude change in array object or composite object contents.

 **ngFor, click, [ngClass] example**
 ```